As the church and MCC work together, peace grows in Kikwit

 A group of people sitting on the ground

-This group of displaced people that came to Kikwit in 2017 is participating in a needs assessment.
+This group of displaced people who arrived in Kikwit in 2017 are taking part in a needs assessment.
+Photo MCC/Eulalie Benza (2017)

-But the needs were greater than CEFMC could meet alone.
-MCC, with the initial support of donations from global Anabaptist organizations, followed by the Canadian Foodgrains Bank and MCC donors, is walking with CEFMC.
-Together, the local committee of CEFMC members are empowering displaced people to establish new lives in Kikwit.
+However, the needs exceeded the resources available to the CEFMC alone.
+The MCC, with initial financial support from global Anabaptist organizations, then from the Canadian Foodgrains Bank and MCC donors, supported the CEFMC.
+Together, the members of the local committee provided the displaced with the means to establish a new life in Kikwit.

-The church is called to meet the holistic needs of its people, says Antoine Kimbila, general secretary of CEFMC.
-When a person’s spiritual and physical needs are met, they are more likely to experience peace.
+The Church is called to respond to the holistic needs of its members, explains Antoine Kimbila, secretary general of the CEFMC.
+When a person's spiritual and physical needs are met, they are more likely to experience peace.

-“Peace is a synonym of shalom.
-When we say shalom in Hebrew, it is the total salvation of mankind,” he says.
-“What you (MCC) bring to us in the community as projects … when it is married with the word of Christ, that brings peace to humankind.”
+“Peace is synonymous with shalom.
+When we say shalom in Hebrew, it is salvation that encompasses all aspects of human beings,” he says.
+“What you (MCC) bring to the community in the form of projects... when these projects are combined with the word of Christ, they bring peace to humanity.”

 Image